-I’ve been using the RRS PG-02 gimbal for many years and I tend to mention it quite a lot when I’m writing about wildlife photography.
+I’ve used the RRS PG-02 gimbal for years, and I tend to mention it a lot when I’m writing about wildlife photography.
 If you aren’t familiar with these things, here’s why you might want to use a gimbal head, and here’s our guide to the best gimbals on the market right now.

-Sometime in the last few months, RRS updated the design of the vertical arm on the PG-02 so that the locking is now performed by a small lever instead of the larger knob on the original version.
-Ergonomically it’s a nice update, and the locking motion is now much easier as the throw of the lever is quite small, whereas previously the knob required quite a degree of rotation.
+In the last few months, RRS updated the design of the vertical arm on the PG-02 so that the locking is now performed by a small lever instead of the larger knob on the original version.
+Ergonomically it’s a nice update, and the locking motion is now much easier as the lever’s throw is relatively small, whereas previously, the knob required a significant degree of rotation.

-This change also makes the gimbal’s overall packed width quite a bit less, and I immediately noticed that I found it easier to stuff into camera bag pockets and various pouches that I have in my gear closet.
-The decreased size is nice, and it’s a little lighter as well.
+This change also makes the gimbal’s overall packed width quite a bit less, and I immediately noticed that I found it easier to stuff into camera bag pockets and various pouches I have in my gear closet.
+The decreased size is excellent, and it’s a little lighter as well.

-I also found that the rotation of the clamp seems to be more heavily damped that it was before.
-For vertical tilt, you could use the locking knob to adjust the drag before, but with the new locking lever having more of an on/off action, it seems like they have stiffened up the dampening as well and it feels really nice.
+I also found that the rotation of the clamp seems to be more heavily damped than before.
+For vertical tilt, you could use the locking knob to adjust the drag before, but with the new locking lever having more of an on/off action, it seems like they have stiffened up the dampening.

-As far as I can tell, the horizontal arm of the gimbals have gone unchanged, so if you fancy upgrading, you would only need to swap out the vertical arm.
-Since I use this gimbal so much I found the update to be worthwhile because the new version is a definite improvement.
-Whilst looking through the viewfinder, I can now more easily lock the vertical tilt with a small, quick movement of my fingers and the lens remains on target.
+As far as I can tell, the horizontal arm of the gimbal has gone unchanged, so if you fancy upgrading, you would only need to swap out the vertical arm.
+Since I use this gimbal so much, I found the update worthwhile because the new version is a definite improvement.
+While looking through the viewfinder, I can more easily lock the vertical tilt with a small, quick movement of my fingers, and the lens remains on target.
 It’s not a game-changing update, but it’s a nice one!